 Programming languages come and go, but math is eternal.

-My client list includes the Ateliers Underlabs Inc., AZ Dept. of Education, Explore Learning, J.C.
-Penney, Origin Designs (ExpressJet, Neuhaus), ShoutStream Inc., Slingshot (Jack Daniels, Thyssen Krupp), Travelocity, Temerlin McClain, Ultrashock.com, Voyager Expanded Learning, and WASI (Jesse Warden).
+My client list includes Ateliers Underlabs Inc., AZ Dept. of Education, Explore Learning, J.C.
+Penney, Origin Designs (ExpressJet, Neuhaus), ShoutStream Inc., Slingshot (Jack Daniels, Thyssen Krupp), Tactically Advanced Performance Systems, Travelocity, Temerlin McClain, Ultrashock.com, Voyager Expanded Learning, and WASI (Jesse Warden), to name a few.

 I am actively working in the area of data visualization and analytics in conjunction with a long-term client.
 Please feel free to contact me if you are interested in data visualization applications for mobile or web-based delivery.